Blockchain lingo made easy: here’s an updated glossary of web3 terms

 Digital twin.
 This is a virtual rendering of a physical object.
 But a digital twin is more than a mere three-dimensional simulacrum – they’re designed, ideally, to be as dynamic and environment-dependent as the objects they’re imitating.
 For example, let’s say a team of engineers is making structural improvements to a bridge.
 They could design a simulation of that bridge, a simple 3D model, which would allow them to make basic measurements and study the overall structure.
 But that simulation wouldn’t be able to tell them much about how the wind, the traffic or any other number of more subtle environmental factors have been impacting the integrity of the bridge.
 To study those processes, they might distribute sensors over the bridge in order to create a digital twin.
 This would allow the team to create a much more informative model.

-Ethereum is a decentralized blockchain network built by Vitalik Buterin in 2015.
+Ethereum.
+A decentralized blockchain network built by Vitalik Buterin in 2015.
 The open-source network is home to its native cryptocurrency, also called Ethereum but more commonly known simply as Ether or ETH (there’s some debate about whether it’s pronounced ‘eth’ or ‘eeth’).
 The Ethereum platform also gave rise to smart contracts – a subject we’ll dive into another week.
 As of March, ETH is the second most-valuable cryptocurrency in the world, after Bitcoin.

 Extended reality.
 Also commonly referred to as ‘XR,’ extended reality is a category of multiple technologies – including VR, AR and mixed reality (MR) – which, in various ways, blend virtual worlds with physical reality.